LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 - The synthetic package validates that backing entity registrations provide at least one dictionary entry
 - Debug logging indicates how many backing entities were registered (including sensor key and backing entity_id)
 - If backing entities were provided but no entries exist, this condition is a fatal error and an appropriate exception is raised
-- If backing entities were provided, their values may be None and the package treats these None entries as `STATE_UNKNOWN` to allow for integration initialization
+- If backing entities were provided, their values may be None and the package treats these None entries as `STATE_NONE` (Python
+  None) to allow for integration initialization

 **Triggers**: